SHK2805/genai-projects-1/README.md

 ### Setup
 * Run the `main.py` file to start the program
 * Set the environment variables from the `.env` file at the start of the program
+  * This contains the `API_KEY` for the OPENAI platform, ollama, huggingface.
 * Add the below at the beginning of the file you are running the program from
 ```python
 from src.config.set_config import Config